karthiknmenon/ColdBlocks/README.md

     * Basic Auth Credentials -
         * __username__ : admin
         * __password__ : admin
+    * Credentials for all other users can be set through the admin login.
+All passwords are SHA256 encrypted.

 ### &nbsp;&nbsp;&nbsp;&nbsp;5. coldblocks-AR
 * `git clone https://github.com/mojojojo20/ColdBlocks-AR.git`